-Whether you realize it or not there is a Car Buying Process and a structure which the car dealership and the salesman use to take you through the process for buying a car.
+Whether you realize it or not there is a Car Buying Process and a structure which the car dealership and the salesman use to take you through the process for buying cars.
 As soon as you pull onto the car dealer’s lot you trigger well thought and planned procedure.

 The process for buying a car at your local dealership is broken into many steps that vary from dealer to dealer.
-The steps have been called many different things such as 10 steps to a car sale or the road to the sale.
+These steps to buying a new car have been called many different things such as 10 steps to a car sale or the road to the sale.
 Each step of the car buying process is design to accomplish a specific objective and bring you, the car buyer closer to buying a car.
-To illustrate the steps of the buying a car process is as follows.

 1. Meet and Greet: This is the first step of the car buying process and the step where you meet you car salesman and they meet you.
 You exchange names and your car salesman’s chance to start selling himself or herself to you.
 They try to get to know a little about you so they can size you up and figure what kind of customer you are.

-2. Determine Needs: This part of the process for buying a car is for the car salesman to determine what kind of car you may want and what you need in a vehicle.
+2. Determine Needs: This part of the process of purchasing a vehicle is for the car salesman to determine what kind of car you may want and what you need in a vehicle.
 The salesman will ask you questions in an effort to determine what model car to show you along with any special requirements you may have.
 They will try to determine your price range, desired monthly payment and you ability to finance a car.

 3. Walk Around: This part of the car buying process is to show you some cars and their features and benefits.
 It is also used to check you level of emotional or logical involvement in your decision making.
 The plan is to get you to select a car you want to buy.